2021 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Tauktae

 On May 14, a depression formed in the Arabian Sea off the coast of Kerala.
 The JTWC began monitoring the depression, and designated it as Tropical Cyclone 01A.
 The system gradually intensified, before intensifying into a Deep Depression by 12:00 UTC (17:30 IST) that day.
 Around 18:00 UTC (23:30 IST) that day, the system intensified into a Cyclonic Storm, and it was given the name Tauktae by the IMD.
-The name Tauktae was contributed to the naming list by Myanmar, and it means gecko in the Burmese language.
-It later intensified into a Severe Cyclonic Storm at 15:00 UTC (20:30 IST) in May 15.
+(Note: The name Tauktae (Burmese: တောက်တဲ့, [taʊʔ.tɛ̰]) was contributed by Myanmar and means "gecko" in Burmese) It later intensified into a Severe Cyclonic Storm at 15:00 UTC (20:30 IST) in May 15.
 Tauktae's intensification was unusual as it intensified from a depression to a severe cyclonic storm over a period of just two days, with equivalent storms generally taking four to five days to intensify into a severe cyclonic storm.
 Three hours later, the JTWC upgraded Tauktae to a Category 1-equivalent tropical cyclone on the Saffir–Simpson scale.
 Tauktae further intensified into a Very Severe Cyclonic Storm at 00:00 UTC (05:30 IST) May 16.
 At 06:00 UTC (11:30 IST) that day, the JTWC upgraded the storm further to a Category 2 tropical cyclone.
 INSAT imagery showed that the cyclone had developed an eye by 09:00 UTC (14:30 IST).
 However, the eye had started to degrade by 15:00 UTC (20:30 IST), according to INSAT imagery, and remained ragged for the rest of the storm's lifetime.